stat660-f18/course-questions-wiki/week-16/README.md

 [Course Textbook Chapter 20, Problem 7]
 * Question (yli110-stat660): When do you use the & modifier for modified list input?
+* Answer (jduan10-stat669): When we need to read character values that contain embedded blanks.

 [Course Textbook Chapter 20, Problem 8]